tonethar/IGME-330-Master/notes/HW-cage-clicker-3.md

 });
 ```

-- You will also have to declare these variables outside of the `init()`function, up top with the others
+- You will also have to declare these 3 variables outside of the `init()` function, up top with the others

 3. Uncomment the `hitWrongSound.play();` and `hitSound.play();` lines in `doMousedown`